shashankrdesai/ga_blog/README.txt

 ---
 I love [Mood Indigo](https://moodi.org)

-so that only post is post also default
+so that only post is post template also default
 defaults:
   -
     scope: